Dental Care for Patients with Dementia

 Original Medicare has limited dental coverage.
 However, if the patient has a Medicare Advantage plan, routine dental care may be covered, depending on the plan.
 Medicare Advantage plans are an alternative way to receive your Original Medicare benefits (except for hospice care, which Part A still provides), along with possible additional benefits, like routine vision and dental care, depending on the plan.
 Please remember that not all Medicare Advantage plans are the same and you should check with the patient’s particular plan coverage.
 Feel free to check out eHealth’s Dental Insurance page to find plan options.

 If you have questions about Medicare plan options that include routine dental care, which may be helpful as you care for a dementia patient, I am available to help.
 You can also request information via email or schedule a phone call at your convenience by clicking one of the links.
 To see a list of plans in your area you may qualify for, click the Compare Plans or Find Plans buttons.
-For immediate assistance, please call me or another licensed insurance agent at 1-844-847-2660 (TTY users can call 711) Monday through Friday, 8AM to 8PM ET.
 You can find out more about me by clicking the “View profile” link.

 For more information about dental care for patients with dementia, please see: